Breaking Bad season 2: Reviews

-The second season of Breaking Bad received very positive reviews from critics, scoring 84 out of 100 on Metacritic.
+The second season of Breaking Bad received critical acclaim from critics, scoring 84 out of 100 on Metacritic.
 On review aggregator Rotten Tomatoes, the second season has an approval rating of 97% based on 36 reviews, with an average rating of 9.1/10.
 The site's critics consensus reads: "Breaking Bad continues to soar, thanks to its artsy style and suspenseful thrills."
 Entertainment Weekly critic Ken Tucker stated "Bad is a superlatively fresh metaphor for a middle-age crisis: It took cancer and lawbreaking to jolt Walt out of his suburban stupor, to experience life again—to take chances, risk danger, do things he didn't think himself capable of doing.
 None of this would work, of course, without Emmy winner Cranston's ferocious, funny selflessness as an actor.
 For all its bleakness and darkness, there's a glowing exhilaration about this series: It's a feel-good show about feeling really bad."
 San Francisco Chronicles Tim Goodman claimed "The first three episodes of Season 2 that AMC sent out continue that level of achievement with no evident missteps.
 In fact, it looks as if Gilligan's bold vision for Breaking Bad, now duly rewarded against all odds, has invigorated everyone involved in the project.
 You can sense its maturity and rising ambition in each episode."
 Horror novelist Stephen King lauded the series, comparing it to Twin Peaks and Blue Velvet.
 Alan Sepinwall of The Star-Ledger praised the season, calling it "brilliant".
 He lauded the sound design as well as the cinematography, enjoying the "emphasis of beautiful desert vistas and disturbing tableaux".
 He also compared the series to The Sopranos, more specifically on the similarity of Walter White and Tony Soprano and their respective reactions to similar situations.
 David Hinckley of the New York Daily News praised Cranston's performance of Walter White, calling him "one of the best played characters on television".